Mrs. Brown's Boys D'Movie: Plot

 Meanwhile, Agnes' son Dermot (Paddy Houlihan) and his lifelong criminal best friend Buster Brady (Danny O'Carroll) try to get the receipt.
 After failing to break into the restricted area of the NRS they recruit a troop of blind trainee ninjas, led by Mr. Wang (also played by Brendan O'Carroll).
-The Russians have already found and destroyed the original receipt, but Buster and Dermot learn that the receptionist who took the payment was blind, so that there exists a braille version of the receipt.
+The Russians have already found and destroyed the original receipt, but Buster and Dermot learn that the receptionist who took the payment was blind, so there exists a braille version of the receipt.
 They find it and let Agnes know, telling her Tourettes-suffering barrister (Robert Bathurst) to stall the case.
 After navigating air ducts out of the NRS, Agnes, Buster and Dermot are chased by the mobsters and the Garda, jumping in the River Liffey.
 Agnes separates from the pair and returns with the "receipt" but it turns out Buster accidentally gave her a betting slip instead.
-At this point Cathy stands up and gives a speech on how special Moore Street and its market is, and her intention to run her mother's stall when her time comes, to Agnes' joy.
-After their pursuit continues in a Nissan Navara and finally a dash on a stolen horse, Buster and Dermot deliver the receipt to the court room just in time to have the case against Agnes dropped.
+At this point, Cathy stands up and gives a speech on how special Moore Street and its market is, and her intention to run her mother's stall when her time comes, to Agnes' joy.
+After their pursuit continues in a Nissan Navara and finally a dash on a stolen horse, Buster and Dermot deliver the receipt to the courtroom just in time to have the case against Agnes dropped.
 They all celebrate by dancing on the steps of the courtroom.